Powers of Fair Work Inspectors

 - investigating workplace complaints

-- taking steps to enforce relevant Commonwealth workplace laws and fair work instruments through the court system (where necessary).
+- taking steps to enforce relevant Commonwealth workplace laws and fair work instruments through the court system (where necessary)

 All Fair Work Inspectors are issued with an identity card that they must carry with them at all times when performing functions or exercising their powers.
-You can request to see a Fair Work Inspector’s identity card to confirm their identity.
+You can ask to see a Fair Work Inspector’s identity card to confirm their identity.

 Powers to enter premises